Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Applications

 \begin{theorem} Determining correctness of a solution to a [the Sequence] puzzle is PSPACE-complete. \end{theorem}

 We prove hardness using a reduction from zero-player motion planning with the switch/set-up line/set-down line.
-Our proof is robust to the definition of correctness, in the following sense: if the robot reaches the goal location, the solution moves arbitrarily many binary units to the target.
-If the robot does not reach the goal location, the solution runs forever without moving any binary units.
-A simple modification to the reduction makes the simulation crash if the robot does not reach the goal (though this requires the property of the proof of PSPACE-hardness of zero-player motion planning that the robot reaches a specific location exactly when it doesn't reach the goal).
+Our proof is robust to the definition of correctness, in the following sense: if the agent reaches the goal location, the solution moves arbitrarily many binary units to the target.
+If the agent does not reach the goal location, the solution runs forever without moving any binary units.
+A simple modification to the reduction makes the simulation crash if the agent does not reach the goal (though this requires the property of the proof of PSPACE-hardness of zero-player motion planning that the agent reaches a specific location exactly when it does not reach the goal).

 \begin{proof} The game is a deterministic simulation with a polynomial amount of state (each square has at most one module or binary unit, which takes a constant amount of memory), so the simulation can be carried out in polynomial space.
 Determining whether arbitrarily many binary units will be delivered to the target is harder, but can still be done in PSPACE by detecting a cycle in the configuration, perhaps using a tortoise-and-hare algorithm.